Study in Norway

-- Norway is ranked #1 on the Human Development Index (2015), and has been “the best country in which to live” more than 10 times United Nationals Development Programme, Human Development Reports
+- Norway is ranked #1 on the Human Development Index (2015), and has been “the best country in which to live” more than 10 times according to the United Nations Development Programme (Human Development Reports)

 - Norway is ranked in the top 5 of the countries with the highest performing graduates: OECD Education at a Glance 2016

 - Ranked #1 among residents who say they feel safe in their country